 As the integration of slow physical movements, controlling breathing and meditation, yoga intends to relax our nervous system, and thus reduce anxiety.
 Some people start practicing yoga because of this benefit.
 In fact, quite a few studies are supporting that yoga can relieve anxiety.

-In one study, 65 women suffering from anxiety disorders were randomly assigned to either experiment group (participating in yoga classes twice a week for 2 months) or control group (not receiving any yoga classes).
-After 2 months, the experiment group had a significant decrease in anxiety when comparing to the control group.
+In one study, 65 women suffering from anxiety disorders were randomly assigned to either experiment group (participating in yoga classes twice a week for 2 months) or the control group (not receiving any yoga classes).
+After 2 months, the experiment group had a significant decrease in anxiety when compared to the control group.

 Another study argues that yoga has beneficial effects on anxiety based on the results of its experiment.
 The brain’s gamma-aminobutyric (GABA) levels in participants who practiced 12 weeks of yoga had greater increases than participants who were assigned to walking.
 Higher GABA levels are associated with lower levels of anxiety.